 Our business is not industry-diversified.
-The United States economy is experiencing a slow recovery after the significant downturn in the homebuilding industry beginning in 2007, which was one of the worst credit and liquidity crises since the 1930s.
-Further deterioration in industry or economic conditions could further decrease demand and pricing for new homes and residential home lots.
-A decline in housing values similar to the recent national downturn in the real estate market would have a negative impact on our business.
+The United States economy experienced a slow recovery after the significant downturn in the homebuilding industry beginning in 2007, which was one of the worst credit and liquidity crises since the 1930s.
+Deterioration in the homebuilding industry or economic conditions, including as a result of COVID-19, could decrease demand and pricing for new homes and residential home lots.
+A decline in housing values similar to the national downturn in the real estate market that began in 2007 would have a negative impact on our business.
 Smaller value declines will also have a negative impact on our business.
 These factors may decrease the likelihood we will be able to generate enough cash to repay the Notes.

 Developers and homebuilders to whom we may make loans use the proceeds of our loans to develop raw land into residential home lots and construct homes.
 The developers obtain the money to repay our development loans by selling the residential home lots to homebuilders or individuals who will build single-family residences on the lots, or by obtaining replacement financing from other lenders.
 A developer’s ability to repay our loans is based primarily on the amount of money generated by the developer’s sale of its inventory of single-family residential lots.
 Homebuilders obtain the money to repay our loans by selling the homes they construct or by obtaining replacement financing from other lenders, and thus, the homebuilders’ ability to repay our loans is based primarily on the amount of money generated by the sale of such homes.